ibm-cloud-docs/image-templates/use-red-hat-cloud-access.md

 * Windows Server 2012
 * Windows Server 2012 R2

 If you have questions about your existing Windows license eligibility or reporting requirements, contact your Microsoft representative.
-When you create an image template using your own Windows license, you must provision that image on a dedicated host.
+When you create an image template by using your own Windows license, you must provision that image on a dedicated host.
 You can't provision a public instance or a dedicated instance that is auto-assigned to a host when you use an image under your own Windows license.
 Additionally, when you create or update a Windows image template under your own license, the Windows image can't be a cloud-init image.

 ## Before you begin
 {: #byb-redhat-imt}